Scum & Villainy – Review

 This review is based of a PDF copy of Scum & Villainy I received from backing the Blades in the Dark Kickstarter Campaign.
 I used my own money to pledge to the campaign.
 I have also used a physical copy of the book during play but it did not belong to me.
+This post contains affiliate links for DrivethruRPG.

-Scum & Villainy (S&V) is the first Forged in the Dark game, using the system first seen in Blades in the Dark (Blades) to give us a game of daring scoundrels, determined bounty hunters and crews of rebels flying across the galaxy.
+Scum & Villainy is the first Forged in the Dark game, using the system first seen in Blades in the Dark (Blades) to give us a game of daring scoundrels, determined bounty hunters and crews of rebels flying across the galaxy.
 If the title of the game alone doesn’t fill you with ideas of sci-fi imagery, desperate actions against impossible odds and melodramatic turns of phrase, then this is probably not the game for you.
 Still here?
 Climb on board!

 Hearts on our sleeves

 For my money most people will probably end up starting with the Stardancer as this is the closest you are going to get to something like Serenity (Firefly TV series) or the Millennium Falcon (Star Wars).
 The other two ships cover being a gang of intergalactic bounty hunters or rebels against the Hegemony, the governing body in these particular parts of space.
-Each ship comes with its own specialities, giving you some choices right off the bat about exactly what sort of jobs your vessel is kitted out for.
+Each ship comes with its own specialities, which give you some choices right off the bat about exactly what sort of jobs your vessel is kitted out for.
 On top of this you also get a different starting situation, what gets your crew into the game, depending on your ship.
 This is a nice touch that reinforces the sort of campaign you are going to play and ties you to the ship from the off.

 It is worth reiterating before we go any further that Blades and it’s progeny are really best played as a campaign.
 You can run one shots for sure but the games only shine when played as a series.